bagustambunan/generasi-gigih-homework/README.md

 <br>

 ## How to use this app
-WaveMusic App bisa berjalan di desktop maupun mobile browser.
-Aplikasi akan menyesuaikan ukuran layar yang digunakan.
-Untuk menggunakan WaveMusic App, Anda harus memiliki akun Spotify.
+WaveMusic App can run both on desktop and mobile browsers.
+The application will adjust the screen size used.
+To use the WaveMusic App, you must have a Spotify account.
 <br>
-Anda bisa mengakses WaveMusic App di link https://wavemusic.vercel.app/
+You can access the WaveMusic App at the link https://wavemusic.vercel.app/

-### Masuk ke aplikasi
+### Log in to the app
-1. Klik "LOG IN WITH SPOTIFY"
+1. Click "LOG IN WITH SPOTIFY"
 <br>
 <table>
   <tr>